• Skip to primary navigation

 Enjoy Beautiful Birds Hill Park

-One of Manitoba’s most beautiful provincial parks, Bird Hill Park is extremely popular due to its location near Winnipeg, its wonderful trails (over 100 kilometres of them, in fact), and its manmade lake/beach for swimming.
-Hike, bike, horseback ride, snowshoe, or cross country ski your way around the park, and don’t forget to check out the Winnipeg Folk Festival in the summer.
+One of Manitoba’s most beautiful provincial parks, Birds Hill Park is extremely popular due to its location near Winnipeg, its wonderful trails (over 100 kilometres of them, in fact), and its manmade lake/beach for swimming.
+Hike, bike, horseback ride, snowshoe, or cross-country ski your way around the park and don’t forget to check out the Winnipeg Folk Festival in the summer.

 Learn About the Province’s History at the Manitoba Museum